mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/terminalizer.md

 - Play a recorded file on the terminal
 `terminalizer play {{filename}}`

-- Render a recording file as an animated gif image `terminalizer render {{filename}}`
+- Render a recording file as an animated GIF image `terminalizer render {{filename}}`

 - Upload a video to terminalizer.com